joanroig/cloud-invoicing/README.md

 ### Running on the cloud

 Now you should be able to open your accounting sheet and find a menu called `Generate Invoices`, click the `Run now` option and the invoices should appear in your Drive folder.

+### Debugging on the cloud

+Check the latest run logs on Google App Engine by running this command:

+    $ yarn run gcloud:logs

+Remember that you can always redeploy by running:

+    $ yarn run gcloud:deploy

 ## Credits